 Los Angeles County Museum of Art (323) 857-6000

 Kids can join NexGen, a free youth membership program that offers free admission for anyone 17 and under as well as free general admission for one accompanying adult.
-Family activities include painting in the Boone Children’s Gallery, Family Days with tours and artmaking on Sundays.
-Family Guides for kids (6-12) are available at the ticket office.
-Also, pick up an Art Tote for family-friendly activities.
+Family activities include painting in the Boone Children’s Gallery, Family Days with tours and art-making on Sundays.
 Closed Wednesdays.
 Admission: free – $15.
 5905 Wilshire Blvd., Los Angeles. www.lacma.org.
 Kids (17 and under), free daily.
-Free general admission day: second Tuesday of the month, select federal holidays and Monday – Friday, after 3 p.m. to Los Angeles County residents.
+Free general admission day: second Tuesday of the month, select federal holidays and Monday – Friday, after 3 p.m. for Los Angeles County residents.

 Museum of Latin American Art (562) 437-1689

 Dedicated to modern and contemporary Latin American art.
 628 Alamitos Ave., Long Beach. www.molaa.org.
-Free admission: fourth Friday of each month, from 6-9 p.m., plus every Sunday.
+Free admission: fourth Friday of each month, 5-9 p.m., plus every Sunday.

 Museum of Music Making (760) 438-5996

-Explore instruments, who makes them, and what they sound like in the hands of masters, covering 1890s to today, plus try out a large selection of instruments.
+Try out instruments and explore who makes them, covering 1890s to today.
 Closed Monday.
 Admission: $7-10.
 5790 Armada Drive, Carlsbad. www.museumofmakingmusic.org

 Museum of Tolerance (310) 553-8403